HeikoKramer/webDev/javascript_notes.md

 // this will result in an error because of the immutability of strings
 // > TypeError: 0 is read-only

-// how to find the last charakter of a string var firstName = "Ada";
+// how to find a certain charakter of a string var firstName = "Ada";
 var lastName = "Lovelace";

-var lastLetterOfFirstName = firstName[firstName.length -1];
+// find last letter with length -1 var lastLetterOfFirstName = firstName[firstName.length -1];
 console.log(lastLetterOfFirstName);
 // > a

+// find 2nd last charakter with -2 and so on …
 var secondToLastLetterOfLastName = lastName[lastName.length -2];
 console.log(secondToLastLetterOfLastName);
 // > c